dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 3. Click Enter or Close.

-Nothing happens — which is understandable because you haven’t created any
+Nothing happens — which is understandable because you haven't created any

 procedures yet.

-4. Click the X button on the dialog box’s title bar to dismiss the dialog box.
+4. Click the X button on the dialog box's title bar to dismiss the dialog box.

 FIGURE 18-2: